 If you purchase a laptop for your new hire, pre-load the laptop with the applications they’ll require for their development environment.
 If you don’t purchase for them, make sure to send them the list of applications ahead of time so they can download and install early.

 Even if you’re extremely flexible about what tools developers use, you should at least have a document describing your “recommended” setup.
 Share that document early with new hires so they can prepare accordingly.

 Read more about system setup for Onboarding …

 5. Do you spread out social introductions over days or weeks?

-Our inclination seems to be to introduce a new hire to as much of the company as quickly as possible – a nightmare carousel of people, processes, and projects.
-The first few days are often crammed full of welcome wagons and 1-on-1s and meet-and-greets and more.
-Chances are, both of you are planning on this person sticking around for a while.
+When you hire someone, chances are that both of you are planning on this person sticking around for a while.
 There should be no rush in introducing them to every possible person or piece of knowledge they might some day six months from now possibly need.

 Keep the required, formal meetings in the first week to the barest essentials: